|

 developed within the community.
 Content and forms are aligned to

+the needs, the culture and experiences of the community.
 Radio is but one means to further develop emancipatory impulses.

 Grassroots groups are thus enabled to articulate their needs.
 By